mohanmca/professional_certification/aws/2_2_aws_optimize_storage_cost.md

 ### Amazon FSx
 * Amazon FSx - windows file server
   * For windows based file server and based on windows system
-  * Sub-milllisecond latency with AD integration
+  * Sub-millisecond latency with AD integration
   * Windows NTFS (SSD storage)
   * Priced based on Capacity, Throughput and Backups
   * Multi-AZ is bit more expensive